Jaw-dropping? I know.

 The ultimate all-in-one email capturing tool I’m talking about is Thrive Leads.

 This beautifully designed conversion-optimized plugin makes it super easy for you to capture emails and set up funnels that will automatically convert your visitors into buyers.
-Just connect your email service provider (such as Engagebay) to Thrive Leads and start using the great features it offers.
+Just connect your email service provider to Thrive Leads and start using the great features it offers.

 With Thrive Leads, creating optin forms is super easy.
 The first thing you should do is create a group for your optin forms.
 This is extremely helpful for categorizing and organizing your forms in the future.
 Click on the “Add New” button in the leads group section.